 No changes were made to the adopted budget during the year.
-Actual property tax revenues of the Agency were less than budgeted by \$71,998.
-Actual expenditures were less than budgeted due in large part to not using the Traded Sector Business Attraction Incentive Program and Business Development Loan Program.
+Actual property tax revenues of the Agency were less than budgeted by \$62,625.
+Actual expenditures were less than budgeted due in large part to not using the Traded Sector Business Attraction Incentive Program and fewer URA Plan Projects than planned were completed.
 The Agency is collecting sufficient tax revenue to cover all annual operational and debt service expenditures.